jigold/hail/hail/python/hailtop/pipeline/docs/docker_resources.rst

 ---------------

-To create a Docker image, we use a series of commands to build the image from a Dockerfile by specifying the context directory (in this case the current directory `.`) and a name for the image.
+To create a Docker image, we use a series of commands to build the image from a Dockerfile by specifying the context directory (in this case the current directory `.`).
 The `-f` option specifies what Dockerfile to read from.
+The `-t` option is the name of the image.
 More in depth information can be found `here <https://docs.docker.com/engine/reference/commandline/build/>`_.

 .. code-block:: sh